-The senior convertible preferred stock ("preferred stock") has voting rights (except as noted below) and dividend rights equal to common stock, and has a liquidation preference equal to par value (\$.01 per share).
-The preferred stock is convertible into common stock at any time on a one-for-one basis.
+The senior convertible preferred stock ("preferred stock") has voting rights (except as noted below) and dividend rights equal to 3.9799 times the dividend rate on common stock, and has a liquidation preference equal to par value (\$.01 per share).
+The preferred stock is convertible into 3.9799 shares of common stock at any time on a one-for-one basis.
 The holders of the preferred stock vote as a separate series from all other classes of stock, and are entitled to elect a majority of the board of directors of Koppers Holdings.